Boris-Rasin/find/README.md

 # find
-Advanced find() function for any container.
+Unified find() interface for all types of containers, with most efficient implementation for each type of container.
 Requires C++17 compiler.

 ```C++